Have a question about adoption? Ask us! Talk to us now using our online live chat.

 I’m gay.
 Can my partner and I adopt?

 Yes!
-Since 1996, British Columbia has allowed any one or two persons to adopt jointly - regardless of gender.
-Although international regulations keep doors closed to GLBTQ individuals and couples in many countries, there are still available adoption options.
+Since 1996, British Columbia has allowed any one or two persons to adopt jointly - regardless of gender or sexuality.
+Although international regulations keep doors closed for LGBTQ2S+ individuals and couples in many countries, there are still available adoption options.

 I’m single.
 Can I adopt?

 Yes!
-The only requirements to adopt in British Columbia are that you are over the age of 19 and a BC resident.
+The only requirements to apply to adopt in British Columbia are that you are over the age of 19 and a BC resident.

 I don’t live in BC; can I adopt a child from BC?